 MSc Design and Management of Sustainable Built Environments

 Class sizes range from eight to 40 people and combine flexible and full-time students.
-All classes are taught in one-week intensive teaching blocks with assignment work between teaching weeks.
+All classes are taught in two-week intensive teaching blocks, with assignment work occurring between teaching weeks.

 During your studies you will benefit from our strong links with industry, with visits to sites and from industry speakers.

 In addition to the University facilities available to all students, we provide facilities in the School of Construction Management and Engineering, including:

 - The School’s Resource Room, with study spaces for individual and group work as well as subject-specific learning resources.